sagemath/trac_to_gh/Issue 7378.md

 # Issue 7378: Subdivide edges in a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7378

 Original creator: ncohen